Sustainability of Bamboo

 - Oeko-Tex certified bedding, clothing, and washcloths.
 While all bamboo textile is not created equal, as numerous chemicals can be used in its production, bamboo products certified by Oeko-Tex are free of harmful substances.

-Benefits of this type of bamboo fabric include breathability that helps baby regulate their temperature, antibacterial properties (bacteria that causes odors doesn’t like to grow on this fabric), and durability.
+Benefits of this type of bamboo fabric include breathability that helps baby regulate their temperature and durability.

 - Floor covering.
 Bamboo mats are an excellent choice for nursery floor coverings, as many area rugs and carpets contain endocrine-disrupting phthalates, toxic dyes, formaldehyde, pesticides, flame retardants, and other harmful chemicals.
 Most bamboo mats are free of toxins.